 One challenge is common to all European Countries' Educational System: the prevention of social exclusion phenomena.
-Teachers are suffering from a lack of skills and competences, and consequently of motivation in understanding and dealing with pupils at risk of early school leaving and social exclusion.
+Teachers are suffering from a lack of skills and competences and, consequently, from a diminution of motivation in understanding and dealing with pupils at risk of early school leaving and social exclusion.
 Teachers often are not able to identify with the necessary anticipation the manifesting of the risk factors leading to the early school leaving and the necessary initiatives to tackle the problem.